-PROXY STATEMENT FOR THE 2002 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held On June 18, 2002
+PROXY STATEMENT FOR THE 2003 ANNUAL MEETING OF STOCKHOLDERS To Be Held On June 3, 2003

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of PC Connection, Inc., a Delaware corporation (the "Company"), for the 2002 Annual Meeting of Stockholders of the Company to be held on Tuesday, June 18, 2002 at 10:00 a.m. local time, at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 off the Everett Turnpike), Nashua, New Hampshire (the "Annual Meeting") and at any adjournments of the Annual Meeting.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of PC Connection, Inc., a Delaware corporation (the "Company"), for the 2003 Annual Meeting of Stockholders of the Company to be held on Tuesday, June 3, 2003 at 10:00 a.m., local time, at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 off the Everett Turnpike), Nashua, New Hampshire (the "Annual Meeting") and at any adjournments of the Annual Meeting.
 All proxies will be voted in accordance with the stockholders' instructions.
 If no choice is specified, the proxies will be voted in favor of the matters set forth in the accompanying Notice of Meeting.
 Any proxy may be revoked by a stockholder at any time before its exercise by delivery of a written revocation or a subsequently dated proxy to the Secretary of the Company or by voting in person at the Annual Meeting.

-The Notice of Meeting, this Proxy Statement, the enclosed proxy, the Company's Annual Report on Form 10-K for the year ended December 31, 2001 and Amendment No. 1 to the Company's Annual Report on Form 10-K/A for the year ended December 31, 2001, as filed with the Securities and Exchange Commission (the "SEC"), and the Company's Annual Report to Stockholders for the year ended December 31, 2001 are being mailed to stockholders on or about May 20, 2002.
+The Notice of Meeting, this Proxy Statement, the enclosed proxy, the Company's Annual Report on Form 10-K for the year ended December 31, 2002, as filed with the Securities and Exchange Commission (the "SEC"), and the Company's Annual Report to Stockholders for the year ended December 31, 2002 are being mailed to stockholders on or about May 9, 2003.